• Skip to Content

 Nature of the Program

 Since its inception in 1981, the WVU Sport Management undergraduate program has prepared students to work across all levels of sport as the team behind the team.
 The curriculum has received national and international recognition as one of the best of its kind.
 Students are required to complete a minimum of three credit hours of internship.
 This “hands-on” experience is mutually beneficial and serves to help students gain full-time employment in the sport industry.
 The internship provides the student an opportunity to learn the sport industry while the sport organization evaluates a potential future employee.
 In essence, the internship has become the cornerstone of a student’s learning experience.
-The curriculum is multidisciplinary.
-Students have the flexibility through elective space to complete courses from many other schools and colleges across campus including Journalism, Communications, Business and Economics, and Arts and Sciences.
+In addition to the core sport management curriculum, students have the flexibility through a required minor (or double major), and elective space to complete courses from many other schools and colleges across campus including Journalism, Communications, Business and Economics, and Arts and Sciences.

 Direct Admission Criteria